rmshksu/rmshksu.github.io/_pages/about.md

 - Network Sciences/Graph Theory
 - Machine Learning and LLMs

-Throughout this website, you'll find my many of my academic resources including [Course Content], [My Personal Blog], [Git Repo], and much more.
+Throughout this website, you'll find many of my academic resources including [Course Content], [My Personal Blog], [Git Repo], and much more.
 If you're seeking to collaborate, please reach out!
 I'm always open to new challenges and ideas.